kkensuke/myjb-en/pages/jb/myst.md

 ## Defining TeX macros

 You can add LaTeX macros for the whole book by defining them under the Macros option of the TeX block.
-For example, the following two macros have been pre-defined in the Sphinx configuration
+For example, the following macros have been pre-defined in the Sphinx configuration
 ```yaml
 sphinx:
   config                    :             # key-value pairs to directly over-ride the Sphinx configuration